Cringe culture: Origin

-The term cringe underwent semantic change from its original usage describing an involuntary physical response to embarrassment.
+The term cringe underwent semantic change from its original usage describing an involuntary physical response, then to embarrassment.
 The term gained popularity in online forums during the early 2000s, when public self-humiliation online was a relatively novel phenomenon.
 Early cringe culture drew much of its content from YouTube.
 According to Kaitlyn Tiffany of The Atlantic, the majority of cringe stemmed from people who did not seem to understand that anyone in the world could see their videos.
 The phenomenon initially focused on empathy and secondhand embarrassment, with viewers relating to the awkward situations they witnessed.
 Popular early examples of cringe include the 2002 viral video Star Wars Kid and "My Video for Briona for Our 7 Month", in which a man winks, licks his lips, and makes romantic declarations to his partner.

 Early cringe culture encompassed multiple styles, including self-deprecating, playful, and hostile forms.
 On :/b/ (4chan's "random" board), early cringe discussions targeted groups like Tumblr users, social justice warriors, fangirls, and furries, while also being used to describe "normies" who lacked sufficient knowledge of Internet culture to understand its ironic humor.

 In July 2012, Reddit user Michael Dombkowski took over the dormant r/cringe subreddit after watching a KENS5 segment about teen werewolves.
 Dombkowski created RSS feeds to alert him whenever someone mentioned cringe anywhere on Reddit, then encouraged users to visit his subreddit.
 The subreddit collected 10,000 monthly pageviews in its first month, which grew to 941,000 by September 2012 and 5 million the following month.
 According to The Daily Dot, Dombkowski had intended the subreddit to elicit empathy from viewers rather than to mock its subjects.

 On November 9, 2012, Dombkowski banned all images from r/cringe and created r/cringepics as a spinoff subreddit for image-based content.
 The community initially opposed this decision, as users worried that it would fragment the community.
 In a few months, r/cringepics overtook r/cringe in traffic and subscribers.
 By 2014, the combined subreddits amassed over 500,000 subscribers and more than 30 million monthly pageviews.
 In a March 2013 company AMA ("Ask Me Anything"), Reddit's general manager Erik Martin stated that he hates "r/cringepics and anything cringe related and the whole idea."